DatAasee -- A Metadata-Lake as Metadata Catalog for a Virtual Data-Lake: Preliminary Evaluation

 \subsection{FAIR as Alternative Features}

 }

-Instead of the previous features, an alternative set of features for the evaluation of metadata layers or metadata systems can be derived from the FAIR principles\footnote{See also: \url{https://www.go-fair.org/fair-principles}}.
-Those are explicitly not meant to be added to the list of existing features, but rather as an alternative, since their coverage of underlying qualities overlaps with the functional, generic, and semantic features above.
-Yet overall, the following criteria are more concerned with the outward functionality than internal structure:
+An alternative set of features for the evaluation of metadata layers or metadata systems can be derived from the FAIR principles\footnote{See also: \url{https://www.go-fair.org/fair-principles}}.
+Those are not meant to be added, but rather as an alternative, since their coverage of underlying qualities overlaps with the features above.
+In comparison, the following criteria are concerned with the outward functionality instead of internal structure: